-Overall, turning your online magazine into engaging, page-turning content means you’ll have to go beyond traditional PDF formats and embrace media-rich HTML experiences.
+Overall, following these magazine ideas and turning your online magazine into engaging, page-turning content means you’ll have to go beyond traditional PDF formats and embrace media-rich HTML experiences.

 Take the time to really think about who you’re creating content for and how you can make it an enjoyable experience for your readers.

 By following these tips, you should be armed and ready to create a magazine that captures your audience's attention, increases engagement, and drives revenue.

 Pro tip: Check out our distribution checklist for your next piece of content.